-Krikor Gulbenkian was born in London in 1892 to the family of Garabed and Marie Gulbenkian.
-They both came from Western Armenia and Garabed, a merchant, was naturalized as a British citizen in 1903.
+Krikor Gulbenkian was born in London in 1892 to Garabed and Marie Gulbenkian.
+They both came from Western Armenia and Garabed, a merchant, was naturalised as a British citizen in 1903.

-The family lived at 2 Holland Park Avenue, with Krikor, their eldest son and 3 younger children – Hripsime, Chuchan and Diran.
-During the 1911 census Krikor is registered as merchant’s clerk and was then enlisted by the British Army in 1914.
-He joined the Middlesex Regiment as a first-class Signaller.
-After being recommended for a commission in February 2017, Krikor trained as an officer in the U.K. before returning to the Western Front as a Second Lieutenant on 1 September 1917.
-He died on 20 September 1917, in the Third Battle of Ypres, while serving with the 23rd (Service) Battalion as a second Lieutenant of the Middlesex Regiment.
+The family lived at 2 Holland Park Avenue with Krikor, their eldest son and three younger children – Hripsime, Chuchan and Diran.
+During the 1911 census Krikor is registered as a merchant’s clerk. and In 1914 he enlisted in the British Army, joining the Middlesex Regiment as a first class Signaller.
+After being recommended for a commission in February 2017, Krikor trained as an officer in the UK before returning to the Western Front as a second Lieutenant on 1 September 1917.
+He died on 20 September 1917 in the Third Battle of Ypres, while serving with the 23rd (Service) Battalion as a second Lieutenant of the Middlesex Regiment.

 His Obituary from Ararat: Searchlight to Armenia